mpkrass7/agents-on-databricks/README.md

 ## To Run the App Locally
-1. Set up a .env file with the following details
+1. Create a virtual env locally using uv `uv venv --python 3.12`
+2. Then, install the requirements using `uv pip install -r requirements.txt`
+3. Make sure your app_config.yaml file is set up with the required variables.
+You can fill these in yourself or create them by running `scripts/build_dependencies.py`.
 note: you only need the `MLFLOW_EXPERIMENT_ID` if you want to enable montioring or write to an existing external monitor
 ```
-DATABRICKS_TOKEN=
-DATABRICKS_HOST=
-DATABRICKS_BASE_URL=
-DATABRICKS_MODEL=
-GENIE_SPACE_ID=
-GENIE_SPACE_PRODUCT_INV_ID='
-MLFLOW_EXPERIMENT_ID=
+DATABRICKS_MODEL: "databricks-claude-3-7-sonnet"
+GENIE_SPACE_STORE_PERFORMANCE_ID: ""
+GENIE_SPACE_PRODUCT_INV_ID: ""
+MLFLOW_EXPERIMENT_ID: ""
+DATABRICKS_SERVING_ENDPOINT_NAME: ""
 ```
-2. In `toolkit.py`, Update code sections containing <REPLACE_ME...>.
-3. Create a virtual env locally using uv `uv venv --python 3.12`
-4. Then, install the requirements using `uv pip install -r requirements.txt`
-5. Run the app `streamlit run streamlit_multi_genie_tools.py` (you might have to create a .streamlit folder on the root of the project to control the theme as you might see fit using a `config.toml file`)
+4. Run the app `streamlit run streamlit_multi_genie_tools.py` (you might have to create a .streamlit folder on the root of the project to control the theme as you might see fit using a `config.toml file`)
-6. You might have to create a .streamlit folder on the root of the project to control the theme as you might see fit using a `config.toml file`
+5. You might have to create a .streamlit folder on the root of the project to control the theme as you might see fit using a `config.toml file`

 Example `config.toml` file
 ```